DerwenAI/ERKG/README.md

 ## Run demo

+See the tutorial in `article/draft.md` and run:

 ```bash
 ./venv/bin/jupyter lab
 ```

-Then open the `demo.ipynb` notebook.
+Then open the notebook:

+  1. `examples/datasets.ipynb`
+  2. `examples/graph.ipynb`